A loophole of all `loophole-free' Bell-type theorems: Can we understand a theory that does not exist?

-When one speaks of a physical system that {\it violates\/} the Bell inequality \cite{Bell}, what one really has in mind is a system that {\it does not satisfy at least one assumption\/} needed for its proof.
-The assumption that detectors are perfect enough is physically obvious \cite{Pearle}.
-There is also no problem with understanding the physical meaning of nonlocal influences, the point explicitly made by Bell.
-Yet, when it comes to postulating a joint probability measure for all random variables \cite{Fine}, the situation is much less clear.
+When one speaks of a physical system that {\it violates\/} the Bell inequality \citep{Bell}, what one really has in mind is a system that {\it does not satisfy at least one assumption\/} needed for its proof.
+Some assumptions (locality of measurements, free will of observers, perfect detectors) are physically quite obvious.
+When it comes to postulating a joint probability measure for all random variables \citep{Vorobiev,Fine}, the situation is much less clear.
 Is it just synonymous to realism, another explicit postulate of Bell?
-Does it mean that couterfactual probabilities are identical to the measurable ones, even in cases where the alternative measurements cannot be simultaneously performed {\it in principle\/}, because of purely classical logical inconsistencies?
+Does it mean that counterfactual probabilities are identical to the measurable ones, even in cases where the alternative measurements cannot be simultaneously performed {\it in principle\/}, because of purely classical logical inconsistencies?

-The latter is especially visible in the proof of the CHSH inequality \cite{CHSH}, which involves the following elementary step: \be a_0(x)b_0(y)+a_1(x)b_0(y) = \big(a_0(x)+a_1(x)\big)b_0(y). \ee The value $b_0(y)$ of the random variable $b_0$, measured by Bob, does not depend on the choice of $a_0$ or $a_1$, measured by Alice.
+The latter is especially visible in the proof of the CHSH inequality \citep{CHSH}, which involves the following elementary step: \be a_0(x)b_0(y)+a_1(x)b_0(y) = \big(a_0(x)+a_1(x)\big)b_0(y). \ee The value $b_0(y)$ of the random variable $b_0$, measured by Bob, does not depend on the choice of $a_0$ or $a_1$, measured by Alice.
 This is precisely the assumption of locality in the sense of Bell.
 In a nonlocal case we would have something like \be a_0(x,b_0)b_0(y,a_0)+a_1(x,b_0)b_0(y,a_1)\nonumber \ee so we could not further simplify the expression and proceed with the proof.
 The problem is easy to understand and is not a source of controversies.